 Here is a new attitude to the stadium.
-This major sports and entertainment venue is not just a concrete box where mass audiences and spectators are herded in and out.
+This major sports and entertainment venue (formerly Perth Arena) is not just a concrete box where mass audiences and spectators are herded in and out.
 It is a work of design whose story and history are drawn from the Western Australian identity.

 Our two green projects for RMIT distinguish the campus precinct from the rest of Melbourne’s CBD.

 The Shrine of Remembrance is Melbourne’s most visible and poignant war memorial.
-ARM’s additions have expanded it from purely a monument to an exhibition space and education facility.
+ARM’s heritage redevelopment has expanded it from purely a monument to an exhibition space and education facility.
 Our designs are full of references and symbols—overt and otherwise—to Australians at war.